Returning to Learning

 We’ve been pretty isolated as a family during the pandemic.
 What do you do to help my child see beyond our little bubble?

-Managing modern life in a pandemic is a double-edged sword: We need to isolate to stay safe from COVID-19, but we also need connection with others to save our sanity!
+Managing modern life in a pandemic is a double-edged sword: We need to stay safe from COVID-19, but we also need connection with others to save our sanity!
 Being an active participant in the community is an important part of our value system.
 From the classroom to the neighborhood, we’ll explore the people and systems that make the world go ‘round.

 It’s not my first choice, but under the circumstances, I’ve decided to homeschool my child.
 It’s going okay, but I’m worried about what kinds of learning they’re missing.